United Airlines Flight 232: Restraints for children

 Of the four children deemed too young to require seats of their own ("lap children"), one died from smoke inhalation.
 The NTSB added a safety recommendation to the FAA on its "List of Most Wanted Safety Improvements" in May 1999 suggesting a requirement for children younger than two years old to be restrained safely, which was removed in November 2006.
 The accident began a campaign directed by United Flight 232's senior flight attendant, Jan Brown Lohr, for all children to have seats on aircraft.

 The argument against requiring seats on aircraft for children younger than age two is the higher cost to a family of having to buy a seat for the child, and this higher cost will motivate more families to drive instead of fly, and incur the much greater risk of driving (see epidemiology of motor vehicle collisions).
 The FAA estimates that a regulation that all children must have a seat would equate, for every one child's life saved on an aircraft, to 60 people dying in highway accidents.

 Though it is no longer on the "most wanted" list, providing aircraft restraints for children younger than age two is still recommended practice by the NTSB and FAA, though it is not required by the FAA as of May 2016.
 The NTSB asked the International Civil Aviation Organization to make this a requirement in September 2013.

 Crew resource management

 The accident has since become an example of successful crew resource management (CRM).
 For much of aviation's history, the captain was considered the final authority, and crews were expected to respect the captain's expertise without question.
-This began to change during the 1970s, especially after the Tenerife airport disaster in 1977 and the crash of United Airlines Flight 173 outside Portland, Oregon in 1978.
+This began to change during the 1970s, especially after the Tenerife airport disaster in 1977 and the crash of United Airlines Flight 173 outside Portland, Oregon, in 1978.
 CRM, while still considering the captain as final authority, instructs crew members to speak up when they detect a problem, and instructs captains to listen to crew concerns.
 United Airlines instituted a CRM class during the early 1980s.
 The NTSB later credited this training as valuable for the success of United 232's crew in handling their emergency.
-The FAA made CRM mandatory after the accident.